AdobeDocs/commerce-admin.en/help/customers/now-online.md

 description: The Now Online option on the Customers menu lists all customers and visitors who are currently online in your store.
 ---

+# Now Online

-The [!UICONTROL **Now Online**] option on the Customers menu lists all customers and visitors who are currently online in your store.
-The interval of time that customers are shown as currently online is set in the configuration, and determines how long the customer's activity is visible from the Admin.
+The [!UICONTROL **Now Online**] option on the [!DNL Customers] menu lists all [!DNL Customers] and visitors who are currently online in your store.
+The interval of time that [!DNL Customers] are shown as currently online is set in the configuration, and determines how long the [!DNL Customer's] activity is visible from the Admin.
 By default, the interval is fifteen minutes.
-The session ends if the keyboard is not used during this time and customers must sign into their accounts again to continue shopping.
+The session ends if the keyboard is not used during this time and [!DNL Customers] must sign into their accounts again to continue shopping.
 It is important to note that the contents of the carts are saved for later access.

 ![Online Customers](assets/customers-now-online.png)

-The online status of customers is updated only upon customer login, registration, or any other state-changing event, i.e. cart-related events such as adding, removing, modifying products, etc.
+The online status of [!DNL Customers] is updated only upon customer login, registration, or any other state-changing event, i.e. cart-related events such as adding, removing, modifying products, etc.

 >[!NOTE]
 >